unicrowio/contracts/README.md

 It is recommended running the tests (see below) to test interactions with the contracts, but it is possible to do it using the console too by running a console instance first and then attaching an address.

-To open the console:
+Open the console:

 ```bash
 yarn hardhat console --network development
 ```

-After the contract opened you can use the contracts doing it:
+Initiate the contract

 ```bash
 let unicrow = ethers.getContractFactory("Unicrow") // Replace "Unicrow" for a name of any other contract
 unicrow = await unicrow.attach("address_of_the_contract_here"); // address you got during the deployment
 ```

-To use the contract functions
+Call the contract functions

 ```bash
 await unicrow.pay({ paramters })